 Best of the Best Disney Music

-On this page I compile some sources for the best Disney music.
+On this page we compile some sources for the best Disney music.
 A great place to find Disney music is Amazon.com — you can find individual CDs, or you can buy and download individual MP3 files.
-I’ve bought thousands of MP3 files from Amazon over the years.
+We’ve bought thousands of MP3 files from Amazon over the years.
 The quality is excellent and there is no DRM, so it’s always easy to copy them onto any kind of device, whether it be your phone, a home music server, or an iPod or other music player.

 One great thing about Amazon.com’s music store is their AutoRip feature.
 Many of their CDs (including most of the CDs recommended by MouseSavers.com) come with a FREE MP3 version of the album, which you can listen to via their web site or download to your computer.
 This is not some kind of limited version – it’s the full album at the regular (high) quality you would get buying the MP3 album directly.
 In fact, fairly often the CD version with AutoRip is cheaper than the MP3 version, so Amazon is literally paying you to send you a CD.
 Make sure to check the prices between the two versions before buying, though note that not every CD comes with AutoRip – look for the AutoRip logo just under the price on the Amazon page.